shivasiddharth/GassistPi/README.md

 ************************************************
 You can change volume and pause or resume the Radio/Google Music by voice.
 Pausing:
-Hey Google, Pause Media  (Entire phrase **Pause Media** is the trigger)
+Hey Google, Pause Music  (Entire phrase **Pause Media** is the trigger)

 Resuming:
-Hey Google, Resume Media  (Entire phrase **Resume Media** is the trigger)
+Hey Google, Resume Music  (Entire phrase **Resume Media** is the trigger)

 Volume Control (**Media Volume** is the trigger)

 Increase/Decrease Volume:
-Hey Google, Increase/(Decrease or Reduce) Media Volume by ( a number between 0 and 100)
+Hey Google, Increase/(Decrease or Reduce) Music Volume by ( a number between 0 and 100)
 If you do not specify a number, by default the volume will be increased or decreased by 10 units.

 Set Volume:
-Hey Google, Set/change Media Volume to ( a number between 0 and 100)
+Hey Google, Set/change Music Volume to ( a number between 0 and 100)

 Set volume to Maximum/Minimum:
-Hey Google, Set/change Media Volume to maximum/minimum
+Hey Google, Set/change Music Volume to maximum/minimum

 ************************************************